Nyayic/100-html-css-and-js-projects-for-beginners/24-mindful-mornings/README.md

 ## Overview

-MindfulMornings is a mobile application designed to guide users through mindfulness exercises, providing a positive and mindful start to their day.
-The app aims to promote mental well-being by offering a variety of guided activities that focus on relaxation, meditation, and self-reflection.
+MindfulMornings is a web application designed to guide users through mindfulness exercises, providing a positive and mindful start to their day.
+The web app aims to promote mental well-being by offering a variety of guided activities that focus on relaxation, meditation, and self-reflection.

 ## Key Features